Roger Lee Vernon

-Roger Lee Vernon (born 1924) is an American science fiction writer.
+Roger Lee Vernon (1924-2017) was an American science fiction writer.

 He received a Master's degree from Northwestern University, traveled extensively throughout North American and Europe, and while writing his stories in the early 1950s worked as a Chicago high school teacher.
 In 1968 he received his PhD in history, also from Northwestern University, and afterward taught at colleges in the Chicago area and aboard US Navy ships.
-Retired, he lives in Elgin, Illinois with his wife, where he has returned to writing.
-He and his wife have four children.
+Retired, he lived in Elgin, Illinois with his wife, where he returned to writing.
+He and his wife had four children.